 Is there an absences limit for spouses?

-But this doesn’t mean that those using this route can obtain a visa, rarely set foot in the UK but expect to be able to settle here.
+But this doesn’t mean that those using this route can get a visa, rarely set foot in the UK but expect to be able to settle here.

 Intention to live together permanently in the UK

-When a person first applies for a spouse or partner visa, if approved, they will be granted an initial period of leave to remain.
+When a person first obtains a spouse or partner visa, they will be granted an initial period of permission to stay in the UK.
 This will be for 33 months if applying from abroad, or 30 months following an in-country application.

-This initial application will only be approved if the Home Office is satisfied that the applicant and their partner meet all the requirements, including intending to live together permanently in the UK — paragraphs E-ECP.2.10. and E-LTRP.1.10 of the Rules.
+This initial application will only be approved if the Home Office is satisfied that the applicant and their partner meet all the requirements, including intending to live together permanently in the UK — paragraphs E-ECP.2.10. and E-LTRP.1.10 of Appendix FM.

-There are two paths to indefinite leave to remain (ILR) from there, which others have covered in detail before: the standard five-year route and the longer ten-year route.
+There are two paths to indefinite leave to remain (also known as settlement or ILR) from there: the standard five-year route and the longer ten-year route.
 The latter is for those meeting a tough “exceptional circumstances” threshold.
+Settlement after five years only requires one visa extension at the half-way point; the ten-year pathway involves three extensions.

 This test can be problematic for couples who have clocked up significant time apart since the initial visa was granted.